Back to blog

 Creating an accessible web design not only improves usability but also yields several tangible benefits:

 1. Digital accessibility can help you reach more customers: One of the biggest misconceptions about digital accessibility is that it’s an edge case — and an inaccessible website won’t affect that many people.
-In reality, over 1.3 billion people globally live with some type of disability — making the disabled community one of the largest audience segments in the world.
+In reality, over 1.3 billion people globally live with a disability — making the disabled community one of the largest audience segments in the world.

 2. Digital accessibility is good for everyone: The primary goal of digital accessibility is ensuring equal access for all users, regardless of ability.
 But that doesn’t mean designers need to compromise on design.
 In fact, many of the best practices of digital accessibility are closely aligned with the basic tenets of UI/UX design, such as clear, consistent navigation, clearly defined information hierarchy, and giving users control over how they access content.